CloudCruiser/nexus-cookbook/README.md

 Description
 ===========

-Installs and configures Sonatype Nexus.
+Installs and configures Sonatype Nexus version 2.x.
 Can optionally configure and install an nginx installation or provide SSL access to the Jetty server that runs Nexus.

 Requirements
 ============

 Platform:

 * Ubuntu
 * CentOS